MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/best-practices/work-with-data/invalidcharactersinfield.md

 ---
 title: "Manage invalid characters | Microsoft Docs"
 description: "Describes how to manage invalid characters with the Dataverse API.
-Only allowed characters can be used or an error is thrown. ms.date: 03/22/2022 ms.reviewer: jdaly ms.topic: article
+Only allowed characters can be used or an error is thrown." ms.date: 03/22/2022 ms.reviewer: jdaly ms.topic: article